BugDiver/architecture-problem/README.md

 URL : `http://<url>/movies/user/$userId/search?text=<text>`

-Where the `$userId` is the id of the user from the JSON file given and `<text>`  is the search text.
+Where the `$userId` is the id of the user from the user preferences JSON file given and `<text>`  is the search text.
 The search text could be a multiple words separated by comma, in which case it will search for all of those.
 Or it could be a single urlencoded entry.
 The search text is matched against actor, director and title fields (*director_name*, *actor_1_name*, *actor_2_name*, *actor_3_name* and *movie_title* in the movies data) of the movies.
 All matches are included in the results.

 `<url>` is the domain name in the URL where you are hosting the solution.